-This may strike some as an argument for the papacy, but it is not.
-There is an opposite error that Roman Catholicism and Eastern Orthodoxy tend to fall into, and that is the idea that the Church derives and holds authority apart from Scripture, as a kind of second poll of the Word of God.
-Herein the encyclicals of popes, the scattered thoughts of long dead saints, and even the canons of councils that do such strange things as regulate bathing with Jews suddenly become addendums to God’s Word.
+There is, of course, an opposite error that some Catholics of various traditions (Eastern Orthodox, Roman Catholic, and Anglican) tend to fall into, and that is the idea that the Church derives and holds authority apart from Scripture.
+Herein the encyclicals of popes, the scattered thoughts of long dead saints, and even the canons of councils that do such strange things as regulate bathing with Jews suddenly become addendums to God’s Word, or possibly even substitutes.
 This is a grievous error, leading to all kinds of false conclusions and abuses of power.